flexcompute/tidy3d/docs/source/howdoi.rst

    * - Submit my simulation to run on Flexcompute's servers?
      - ``sim_data = web.run(simulation, task_name='my_task', path='out/data.hdf5')`` or ``job = web.Job(simulation, task_name='my_task'); job.run(path='out/data.hdf5')``.
    * - Upload a job to the web without running it so I can inspect it first?
-     - Once you've created a :class:`Job`, you can upload it to our servers with ``job.upload()`` and it will not run until you excplicitly tell it to with ``job.start()``.
+     - Once you've created a :class:`tidy3d.web.container.Job`, you can upload it to our servers with ``job.upload()`` and it will not run until you excplicitly tell it to with ``job.start()``.
    * - Monitor the progress of a simulation?
      - ``web.monitor(task_id)``, ``job.monitor()``, or ``batch.monitor()`` will display the progress of your simulation(s).
    * - Load the results of a simulation?
      - ``sim_data = job.load(path)`` will download the results to ``path`` and load them as :class:`SimulationData` object.
-   * - See information about my :class:`Job`, such as how many credits it will take?
+   * - See information about my :class:`tidy3d.web.container.Job`, such as how many credits it will take?
      - After uploading your job with ``job.upload()`` you can get a host of information about it through ``task_info = job.get_info()``.
    * - Submit multiple simulations?
-     - The :class:`Batch` interface was created to manage multiple :class:`Job` instances and gives a similar interface with large number of jobs in mind.
+     - The :class:`tidy3d.web.container.Batch` interface was created to manage multiple :class:`tidy3d.web.container.Job` instances and gives a similar interface with large number of jobs in mind.
-   * - Loop through :class:`Batch` data without loading all of the data into memory?
+   * - Loop through :class:`tidy3d.web.container.Batch` data without loading all of the data into memory?
-     - ``for task_name, sim_data in batch.items():`` will ``yield`` the :class:`SimulationData` for each :class:`Job` in the batch one by one, so you can perform your postprocessing in the loop body without loading each of the simulations' data into memory at once.
+     - ``for task_name, sim_data in batch.items():`` will ``yield`` the :class:`SimulationData` for each :class:`tidy3d.web.container.Job` in the batch one by one, so you can perform your postprocessing in the loop body without loading each of the simulations' data into memory at once.
-   * - Save or load a :class:`Job` or :class:`Batch` so I can work with it later?
+   * - Save or load a :class:`tidy3d.web.container.Job` or :class:`tidy3d.web.container.Batch` so I can work with it later?
-     - Like most other tidy3d objects, :class:`Job` and :class:`Batch` instances have ``.to_file(path)`` and ``.from_file()`` methods that will export and load thier metadata as .json files.
+     - Like most other tidy3d objects, :class:`tidy3d.web.container.Job` and :class:`tidy3d.web.container.Batch` instances have ``.to_file(path)`` and ``.from_file(path)`` methods that will export and load thier metadata as .json files.
 This is especially useful for loading batches for analysis long after they have run.

 Extensions
 ----------